Sudan activists reject power-sharing with army, call strikes | Politics

 The call came as a leader of the country's main political party accused the military leadership of negotiating in bad faith.

-The Sudanese military seized power on October 25, dissolving the transitional administration and arresting dozens of government officials and politicians.
+The Sudanese military seized power Oct.
+25, dissolving the transitional administration and arresting dozens of government officials and politicians.
 The coup has been met with international outcry and massive protests in the streets of Khartoum and elsewhere in the country.

 The takeover has upended the country's fragile planned transition to democratic rule, more than two years after a popular uprising forced the removal of longtime autocrat Omar al-Bashir and his Islamist government.

-Since the coup, the international community has accelerated mediation efforts to find a way out of the crisis, which threatens to further destabilize the already restive Horn of Africa region.
+Since the coup, the international community has accelerated mediation efforts to find a way out of the crisis, which threatens to further destabilise the already restive Horn of Africa region.

-The SPA vowed to continue protesting until a full civilian government is established to lead the transition.
+The association vowed to continue protesting until a full civilian government is established to lead the transition.

-Under the slogan of: "No negotiations, no compromise, no power-sharing," the SPA, which has presence across the country, called for strikes and civil disobedience Sunday and Monday.
+Under the slogan of: “No negotiations, no compromise, no power-sharing,” the association, which has a presence across the country, called for strikes and civil disobedience Sunday and Monday.

-"We truly need to prepare the atmosphere and de-escalate matters so that we can sit at the table," al-Berier told The Associated Press.
-"But clearly the military faction is continuing with its plan and there are no efforts to show goodwill."
+“We truly need to prepare the atmosphere and de-escalate matters so that we can sit at the table,” al-Berier told The Associated Press.
+“But clearly the military faction is continuing with its plan and there are no efforts to show good will.''
 He was referring to Thursday's arrest of leaders from the Forces for Freedom and Change, a coalition that was born out of the 2019 protest movement.

-The military detained the three after they met with UN officials Thursday in Khartoum.
-The meeting was part of the mediation efforts, led by the UN.
+The military detained three leaders of the movement shortly after they met with U.N. officials in Khartoum.
+The meeting was part of U.N.-led mediation efforts.

 He urged the international community to increase pressure on the military leaders to reverse the coup.